-Our online DNP-L program is delivered through Penn State’s World Campus and taught by Nese College of Nursing faculty.
+Our online DNP-Leadership program is delivered through Penn State’s World Campus and taught by Ross and Carol Nese College of Nursing faculty.
 Delivered on a part-time or full-time basis with all of the courses being developed to ensure our students are well-prepared to be leaders and expert clinicians.

 Why a DNP?